-The map screens (including the Airport Orientation Page) show your course and track from a "bird's-eye" view.
-By default, this unit shows the Map Page map with north always at the top of the screen.
+By default, this unit almost always shows aviation maps in Track Up orientation.
 (This can be changed using options described in the topic Map Orientation, in Sec.
 5.)
 If you're navigating to a waypoint, the map also shows your starting location, present position, course line and destination.